 - The volume and quality of the data the developers use for training.

 Models: Models can be either open source or closed source (also known as proprietary).
-Open source code is generally available to the public and, depending on the license, parties may be able to access, modify, and distribute the model royalty free.
-Proprietary models may contain open source code but rely on private source data to deliver unique capabilities.
+Open source code is generally available to the public, and depending on the license, parties may be able to access, modify, and distribute the model royalty-free.
+Proprietary models may contain open-source code but rely on private source data to deliver unique capabilities.
 Only authorized parties may be able to access these models.

 Data: During the training process, models are exposed to large quantities of labeled or unlabeled data to learn how to perform specific tasks.
 These datasets can also be either open source or proprietary.
-The higher quantity and quality of the dataset used to train a model, the higher the quality of the final model.
+The higher the quantity and quality of the dataset used to train a model, the higher the quality of the final model.

 AI models are broadly classified as predictive or generative.